rpm-software-management/rpm-web/timeline.md

 #### License change to dual GPL/LGPL (Aug 10th 1997) ####

- * RPM was originally GPL-only, but was soon [relicensed](https://github.com/rpm-software-management/rpm/commit/3a7e18a373b51458a1094bd6e3026ccea35efdc0) to GPL/LGPL early on.
+ * RPM was originally GPL-only, but was [relicensed](https://github.com/rpm-software-management/rpm/commit/3a7e18a373b51458a1094bd6e3026ccea35efdc0) to GPL/LGPL early on.

 #### Maximum RPM book published (Aug 6 1997) ####